nixos-asia/website/en/tutorial/nixos-config.md

        error: opening file '/etc/nixos/flake.lock': Permission denied
 ```

-Progress, but we hit another error---Nix understandably cannot write to root-owned directory.
+Progress, but we hit another error---Nix understandably cannot write to root-owned directory (it tries to create the `flake.lock` file).
 One way to resolve this is to move the whole configuration to our home directory, which would also prepare the ground for storing it in [[git]].
+We will do this in the next section.

+> [!info] `flake.lock`
+> Nix commands automatically generate a (or update the) `flake.lock` file.
+This file contains the exacted pinned version of the inputs of the flake, which is important for reproducibility.

 {#homedir}
 ## Move configuration to user directory

-Move the entire `/etc/nixos` directory to your home directory:
+Move the entire `/etc/nixos` directory to your home directory and gain control of it:

 ```sh
 $ sudo mv /etc/nixos ~/nixos-config && sudo chown -R $USER ~/nixos-config
 ```

-It should now look like this:
+Your configuration directory should now look like:

 ```sh
 $ ls -l ~/nixos-config/